Andrea de Cesaris: Legacy

 De Cesaris participated in a total of 214 grands prix.
 He achieved 5 podiums, one pole position, and scored a total of 59 championship points.
-He remains to be the driver with the most Grand Prix starts (208) to his name without a win.
+He was the driver with the most Grand Prix starts (208) to his name without a win, until Nico Hülkenberg surpassed him in this respect in 2024.
 He also holds the records for the most consecutive non-finishes, 18 from 1985 and 1986 (although many of these were mechanical failures), as well as the most successive non-finishes in a single season, 12 in 1987.
 Similarly, no driver has had more than his 14 DNFs in a 16-race season.
 He scored points for 9 out of 10 teams he raced for: McLaren, Alfa Romeo, Brabham, Rial, Tyrrell, Jordan, Ligier, Scuderia Italia and Sauber, failing to do so only for Minardi.

 Retirement

 After retiring from motor racing, de Cesaris became a successful currency broker in Monte Carlo.
 It has been reported that he spent six months of the year in this occupation and the remainder windsurfing in Hawaii, Mexico, and around the world.
-In the aftermath of the 2004 Indian Ocean earthquake and tsunami, de Cesaris gave a substantial donation to a sail manufacturer (Ezzy Sails) whose factory in Sri Lanka had been destroyed in the disaster.